 Artificial Intelligence has grown to have a significant impact on the world.
 With large amounts of data being generated by different applications and sources, machine learning systems can learn from the test data and perform intelligent tasks.

-Machine learning becomes an integral part of Artificial Intelligence, and it only deals with the first part, the process of learning from input data.
+Machine learning has become an integral part of Artificial Intelligence, and it only deals with the first part, the process of learning from input data.
 Artificial Intelligence and its benefits have never ceased to amaze us.

 Types of Artificial Intelligence Algorithms